Lillian1228/Data-Science-Nuggets/Algorithms/python_cheatsheet.md

   - ```sorted(list)``` returns a new sorted list without modifying the original list.
   - Remove elements by value (return None): ```list.remove(value)```
   - Remove elements by index (return the element): ```list.pop(index)```
+- Tuple ```t = ("apple",)```: a number of values separated by commas.
+  - Tuples are immutable.
+Once being created, its values cannot be updated, appended, sorted or removed.
+However, you can concatenate tuples into a new one.
+  - Heterogeneous in nature: elements can be multiple data types.
+Great for storing immutable key-value pairs.
+Iterating through a 'tuple' is faster than in a 'list'.
+  - We generally use 'tuples' for heterogeneous (different) data types and 'lists' for homogeneous (similar) data types.
+  - Unpack values in a list of tuples: ```for k, v in list_of_tuples```